Projects per year

 External Roles and Professional Activities

-Tannaz is a steering committee member of Interpore UK.
+Tannaz is an editorial board member for the Scientific Reports - Nature journal, and an editor of the InterPore Journal.
+She is a steering committee member of Interpore UK.
 This organisation serves as an excellent platform to strengthen the porous media- related research by creating the synergy between the UK-based researchers in industry and academia.

-She holds Chartered Engineer status and is a professional member of the Institute of Materials, Minerals and Mining (CEng MIMMM).
-She is a fellow of Higher Education Academy (FHEA).
+She holds Chartered Engineer status and is a Fellow of the Institute of Materials, Minerals and Mining (CEng FIMMM).
+She is a Fellow of Higher Education Academy (FHEA).

-Tannaz is a member of the I12 User Working Group at the Diamond Light Source, the UK's only synchrotron facility.
+Tannaz was a member of the I12 User Working Group at the Diamond Light Source, the UK's only synchrotron facility.
 This user group works with the beamline team to develop new solutions for performing advanced experiments at I12 beamline.
+(2020-2022)

-Tannaz is the external examiner for three MSc courses at Heriot-Watt University.
+Tannaz has been the external examiner for three MSc courses at Heriot-Watt University (2020-2023)

 External Research Collaborations

-Tannaz works closely with the Brazilian Synchrotron (LNLS), specifically the X-ray tomography beamline.
+Tannaz works closely with collaborators from the North China Water University and the Brazilian Synchrotron (LNLS, specifically the X-ray tomography beamline).
 LNLS is part of the Brazilian Centre for Research in Energy and Materials (CNPEM).

 Enterprise Interest and Activities